What the hell ‘K’ is doing in ‘Knife’ !

-Everyone of us are quite familiar with these sounds in English language since our salad days but seemingly most of us don’t know their history and also have a big query that why do they even exist when they don’t serve any purpose.
-We encounter with these sounds in our day-to-day life at all positions of a word.
-Let me pick up with few examples.
+Every one of us is quite familiar with these sounds in the English language since our salad days but seemingly most of us don’t know their history and often ponder upon ‘Why do they even exist when they don’t serve any purpose!’
+We encounter with sounds in our day-to-day life at all positions of a word.
+Let me pick up with a few examples.

-In the case of the word psychology, the sound /p/ in the initial position of the word is silenced.
-Also, in the case of the word island, the sound /s/ in the medial position of the word is silenced.
+In the word psychology, the sound /p/ in the initial position of the word is silenced.
+In the word island, the sound /s/ in the medial position of the word is silenced.
 Similarly, in the case of the word damn, the sound /n/ in the final position of the word is silenced.

-1. The technical innovation ‘Printing press’ by William Caxton in England is one of the major factors.
-Because, at that time there were around five major dialects in England which differ in spelling and it had impact on language standardization.
-Also, due to this non-standard spelling system, countries like German and many other had added the extra sounds according to their comfortable pronunciation and printed it world-wide.
+The technical innovation ‘Printing press’ by William Caxton in England is one of the major factors.
+Because at that time there were around five major dialects in England which differ in spelling and it had an impact on language standardization.
+Also, due to this non-standard spelling system, countries like Germany and many others had added the extra sounds according to their comfortable pronunciation and printed them worldwide.

-3. Borrowing is also one of the major factors.
-Many of the words have been derived from Latin, Greek and Japanese languages.
+Borrowing is also one of the major factors.
+Many of the words have been derived from Latin, Greek, and Japanese languages.
 For example words such as ‘psychology’, ‘pseudo’ have been borrowed from Greek.

-In English language words do not start with the initial cluster consonants (i.e., /ps/ in the above mentioned word ‘psychology’) whereas end with them.
-For example: ‘soaps’
+In the English language, words do not start with the initial cluster consonants (i.e., /ps/ in the above-mentioned word ‘psychology’) whereas end with them.

 So, following the phonological rules in English, these sounds from many borrowed words have been silenced.
 Unlike America, many other countries have adopted these phonetic pronunciations from each other.

-Thus, I would like to conclude by saying that there are many factors which had impact on these silent sounds and by the end of the 16th century, the English language had become standardized and also widely accepted as a language of learning.
+Thus, I would like to conclude by saying that there are many factors that had an impact on these silent sounds and by the end of the 16th century, the English language had become standardized and also widely accepted as a language of learning.